 OUR JOURNEY TO MINIMALISM

-I feel as though I should preface this long extensive post with the fact that I haven't always practiced minimalism in our home.
+I feel as though I should preface this long extensive post with the fact that we haven't always practiced minimalism in our home.
 There was a a time when every square inch of our home was covered in 'made in china' manufactured toys.
-Toys r us had literally vomited all over the place
+Toys r us had literally vomited all over the place.

 If you're a mom, or parent for that matter, I know you already know what it's like to spend what seems like your entire life picking up after your children, specifically their toys.
 Telling ourselves the day before that things will be different tomorrow.
 We'll make a quick Target stop and stock up on more storage bins.
 We will attempt to sort through the broken toys and give them away, as that pile just sits in the corner collecting dust.
 It's a tough commitment to stand by, and for me it was always, always debilitating.